cphartman/super-awakening/docs/super-awakening/README.md

 | ---- | ---- |
 | ![Street Fighter 2](streetfighter2_sgb_enhanced.png) | ![Bomberman](bombermap_sgb_enhanced.png) |

 The romhack takes advantage of this functionality by configuring a single IRL controller to use buttons for both `Super Game Boy` controllers inputs.
 This double the number of inputs available for the game to use.
-The romhack implements custom functionality for the additional player2 inputs.
+The romhack implements custom functionality for the additional controller 2 inputs.

 ## Setup